alexkenan/airspeeds/README.md

-# airspeeds
+# Airspeeds
-Airspeed calculator to convert IAS to TAS
+Airspeed calculator to convert IAS to TAS.
+Uses `appjar` to display a small GUI.